koenrane/KR-new-site/content/import/don-t-align-agents-to-evaluations-of-plans.md

 >
 > In the diamond case, if the actor is inner-aligned to the grading procedure, **then the actor isn't actually aligned towards diamond-production.
 The actor is aligned towards diamond-production as** _**quoted**_ **via the grader's evaluations.
 In the end, the actor is aligned to the** _**evaluations**_**.**

-## Clarifications
+> [!warning] Clarifications

-1. Grader-optimization is about the _intended agent motivational structure_.
+> 1. Grader-optimization is about the _intended agent motivational structure_.
 It's about a trained agent which is _trying to find plans which grade highly_ _according to some criterion._
-    1. Grader-optimization is **not** about grading agents when you give them reward during training. e.g. "We watch the agent bump around and grade it on whether it touches a diamond; when it does, we give it +1 reward."
+>     1. Grader-optimization is **not** about grading agents when you give them reward during training. e.g. "We watch the agent bump around and grade it on whether it touches a diamond; when it does, we give it +1 reward."
 This process involves the agent's cognition getting reshaped by policy gradients, e.g. upon receipt of +1 reward.
-    2. In policy gradient methods, reward [chisels cognitive circuits into the agent](/reward-is-not-the-optimization-target).
+>     2. In policy gradient methods, reward [chisels cognitive circuits into the agent](/reward-is-not-the-optimization-target).
 Therefore, the agent is being _optimized by_ the reward signals, but the agent is not necessarily _optimizing for_ the reward signals or for any grader function which computes those signals.
-2. Grader-optimization _is_ [_not_](https://www.lesswrong.com/posts/jFCK9JRLwkoJX4aJA/don-t-design-agents-which-exploit-adversarial-inputs?commentId=dmcnGzYNifZcLrQ3h#comments) _about the actor physically tampering with e.g. the plan-diamondness calculator._ The grading rule can be, "How highly would Albert Einstein rate this plan if he thought about it for a while?".
+> 2. Grader-optimization _is_ [_not_](https://www.lesswrong.com/posts/jFCK9JRLwkoJX4aJA/don-t-design-agents-which-exploit-adversarial-inputs?commentId=dmcnGzYNifZcLrQ3h#comments) _about the actor physically tampering with e.g. the plan-diamondness calculator._ The grading rule can be, "How highly would Albert Einstein rate this plan if he thought about it for a while?".
 Albert Einstein doesn't have to be alive in reality for that.

-These will be elaborated later in the essay.

 # Grader-optimization doesn't seem sensible

-I'm going to try saying things, hoping to make something land.
+I'm going to try saying things and hope to make something land.
 While I'll mostly discuss grader-optimization, I'll sometimes discuss related issues with argmax’ing over all plans.

 <hr/>

-An agent which desperately and monomaniacally wants to optimize the mathematical (plan/state/trajectory) $\mapsto$  (evaluation) "grader" function is _not_ aligned to the goals we had in mind when specifying/training the grader (e.g. "make diamonds"), the agent is aligned to _the evaluations of the grader_ (e.g. "a smart person's best guess as to how many diamonds a plan leads to").
+An agent which desperately and monomaniacally wants to optimize the mathematical (plan / state / trajectory) $\mapsto$  (evaluation) "grader" function is _not_ aligned to the goals we had in mind when specifying / training the grader (e.g. "make diamonds"), the agent is aligned to _the evaluations of the grader_ (e.g. "a smart person's best guess as to how many diamonds a plan leads to").

 Don't align an agent to _evaluations which are only nominally about diamonds_, and then expect the agent to care about diamonds!
 You wouldn't align an agent to care about cows and then be surprised that it didn't care about diamonds.
 Why be surprised here?